abdojulari/transcript-editor/project/nsw-state-library-amplify/pages/faq.md

 # Frequently Asked Questions

-## Do I have to transcribe to be able to listen to an audio file?
+## Do I have to correct a transcription to be able to listen to an audio file?

 No!
 While we would love you to jump in and get involved in correcting our computer-generated transcripts, you can also just simply listen to and enjoy an audio file by clicking the “Play All” button.
-The Amplify player will run through the transcript as you listen along and if you like you can begin transcribing at any point within an audio file.
+The Amplify player will run through the transcript as you listen along and if you like you can begin correcting at any point within an audio file.

 ## Do I need to be logged in to contribute?